tankh99/tp/docs/DeveloperGuide.md

 **Implementation**
 There are a few classes and methods used to interact with the edit appointment command.
 1. `EditAppointmentCommand`
-   1. Define edit appointment command key word and other error messages.
+   1. Define edit appointment command keyword and other error messages.
 2. `EditAppointmentCommand#execute()`
    1. Finds the specified appointment to edit.
-Throws a `CommandException` if appointment is not found.
+Throws a `CommandException` if the appointment is not found.
    2. Validates the edited appointment, ensuring that the edited appointment does not exist in CogniCare.
 Date and time checks are performed as well.
    3. If there is no error, the specified appointment is updated and a success message is displayed.
 3. `EditAppointmentCommandParser#parse()`